csammis/ResourceForker/README.md

 # ResourceForker
-Extracts individual resources from a classic Mac applicaton's resource fork
+Extracts individual resources from a classic Mac applicaton's resource fork.
+Also decompiles PowerPC instructions but I keep forgetting to document this.

 ## Build
 Built on OS X 10.10.3 using `clang -o ResourceForker ResourceForker.c`